Z-Bolt/OctoScreen/README.md

 ### Install from source

 The compilation and packaging tasks are managed by the [`Makefile`](Makefile) and backed on [Docker](Dockerfile).
 Docker is used to avoid installing any other dependencies since all the operations are done inside of the container.

-If you need to install docker inside `Raspbian` or any other linux distrubution just run:
+If you need to install docker inside `Raspbian` or any other linux distribution just run:

 ```sh
 curl -fsSL get.docker.com -o get-docker.sh